konflux-ci/architecture/architecture/integration-service.md

     - Pass in the Snapshot json representation as a parameter
     - Optional: Create the ephemeral Environment if the IntegrationTestScenario specifies one.
 After the Environment is ready, link it to the pipelineRun and start it
 5. Watch the PipelineRun of `test: component` and `component: <component name>`
-    - When all PipelineRuns complete
+    - When all required PipelineRuns complete
-        - Check if all the PipelineRuns associated with the snapshot have passed successfully
+        - Check if all the required PipelineRuns associated with the snapshot have passed successfully
-        - If all PipelineRuns passed, mark the Snapshot as validated by setting its status condition `HACBSTestsSucceeded` as true
+        - If all required PipelineRuns passed, mark the Snapshot as validated by setting its status condition `HACBSTestsSucceeded` as true
-        - If not all PipelineRuns passed, mark the Snapshot as not validated by setting its status condition `HACBSTestsSucceeded` as false, end the Integration testing process
+        - If not all required PipelineRuns passed, mark the Snapshot as not validated by setting its status condition `HACBSTestsSucceeded` as false, end the Integration testing process
+    - Note: Users are allowed to mark an Integration Test Scenario as optional.
+In this case results of testing are ignored for the optional scenario and don't block further processing of the Snapshot.
 6. Update the Component `spec.containerImage`
 7. Query the Application and find all of its components
     - For each Component extract the `spec.containerImage`
 8. Prepare a new Snapshot